 Taste: Big honey arrival.
 Peppery spice.
 Malty biscuit.
 Charred oak.
 More of the lemony citrus and caramel.
 Dry woody finish with subtle smoke and more spice.

-Value for Money: There’s a mouthfeel and depth of flavour on offer here that separates The One from your average blend.
-Nothing spectacular, but an enjoyable dram of sufficient quality to justify the asking price.
+Thoughts: There’s a mouthfeel and depth of flavour on offer here that separates The One from your average blend.
+It’s an enjoyable dram of sufficient quality to justify the asking price.

 Nothing too radical or dramatic.
 A solid all-rounder that you can depend upon to deliver a satisfying sip time after time.
 I confess that it first struck me as a little one-dimensional, all honey and malt and not a lot else, but over time it developed well and became more complex.
 There’s even a wee sherry influence coming through.
 Impressive length on the finish too.
 A good every day dram.